 Before you start

 - Decide the final output size and DPI: A2 print at 300 DPI, 1080x1350 for Instagram, 16:9 for slides.
-AI generates at a fixed size; you need to know whether to upscale.
+AI generates at a fixed size, so you need to know whether you’ll have to upscale.

-- Sketch a tiny thumbnail (literally 5cm) of where headline, subhead, date / logo, and the negative-space hero go.
-Skipping this is why people get back to AI five times.
+- Sketch a tiny thumbnail (literally 5cm) of where the headline, subhead, date or logo, and the negative-space hero go.
+Skipping this is why people get sent back to the model five times.

-- Have brand color hex codes ready — telling AI “in brand colors” without hex tends to drift.
+- Have brand color hex codes ready.
+Telling AI “in brand colors” without a hex tends to drift to the wrong reds.

 Step by step

 - Write the hero-image prompt with one rule: name the negative-space area explicitly.
-Example: “abstract amber-and-cobalt landscape, upper-third left third intentionally empty for type, soft volumetric haze, 3:4”.
+Example: “abstract amber-and-cobalt landscape, upper-left third intentionally empty for type, soft volumetric haze, 3:4 aspect ratio.”
 Without that line, AI fills the canvas edge to edge.

-- Generate 6-8 variants.
-Reject any where the eye-catching detail lands where your headline goes — moving the type later just creates a new fight.
+- Generate 6 to 8 variants.
+Reject any where the eye-catching detail lands where your headline goes.
+Moving the type later just creates a new fight.

 - Upscale the winner to your final pixel target.
-Most generators output around 1024-2048px; print needs 300 DPI at finished size, so a 60cm poster needs roughly 7000+ pixels on the long edge.
+Most generators output around 1024 to 2048px on the long edge; print needs 300 DPI at finished size, so a 60cm poster needs roughly 7000+ pixels long-edge.
+Use a built-in upscaler, Ideogram’s upscale, or a dedicated tool like Topaz Gigapixel or Magnific.

-- Open in Figma / Affinity / Photoshop.
+- Open in Figma, Affinity, or Photoshop.
 Place the image, drop a guide where your sketch said the headline lives, and type the headline there.

-- Set your headline at the largest size that still leaves a 5-10% margin on all four sides.
+- Set your headline at the largest size that still leaves a 5 to 10% margin on all four sides.
 Big typography sells posters; timid type looks like a slideshow.

-- Add subhead, date / venue / logo, and any small print.
-Sit them in a clear hierarchy: headline reads from 3 meters, subhead from 1 meter, fine print at arm’s length.
+- Add subhead, date, venue, logo, and any small print.
+Sit them in a clear hierarchy: the headline reads from 3 meters, the subhead from 1 meter, fine print at arm’s length.

 - Export to PDF/X-1a for print, PNG at 2x for screen.
 Always keep the layered source file so you can swap the date next year.